-Travellers Medical Insurance Is Essential For Cuba
+Travelers Medical Insurance Is Essential For Cuba

-The Cuban version of travellers medical insurance costs more and is worthless.
-You won’t want to be treated for anything in a Cuban hospital.
+If you’re found not to have travelers medical insurance covering Cuba, then Aduana will make you buy their own Cuban version.
+The Cuban version of travelers medical insurance costs more and it’s worthless.
+You don’t want to be treated for anything, in a Cuban hospital.

 Do Take An Adequate Supply Of Personal Medications

-If you don’t take enough of the medications you need with you to Cuba, you’ll likely need to hunt for medication on Revolico.
+If you don’t take enough of the medications you need, with you to Cuba, you’ll likely need to hunt for medication on Revolico.
 And on Revolico you’ll be competing with the locals.

-Any medications you require or have been prescribed by a doctor should be taken with you to Cuba.
-You should definitely take more than you require for the length of time you intend to stay on the island.
+Any medications you require, or have been prescribed by a doctor, should be taken with you to Cuba.
+You should definitely take more than you require, for the length of time you intend to stay on the island.

 I would strongly urge you to take an extra 7 days worth of medications when you travel to Cuba.
-This is because you might get stuck somewhere or your travel might be delayed.
+This is because you might get stuck somewhere, or your travel might be delayed.
 If you don’t have enough extra meds to cover any delays, then you might need to go without.

 Revolico is Cuba’s blackmarket craigslist.
 You can find most things on Revolico.
 But hoarding is common in Cuba.
-And when meds do pop up on Revolico it’s often a race to buy them all.
+And when meds do pop up on Revolico, it’s often a race to buy them all.
 Which then leads to more shortages, even on Revolico.

 Do Take An Adequate Supply Of Cash To Cuba

-Always take more cash with you in USD or Euro than you believe you will need.
+Always take more cash with you, in USD or Euro, than you believe you will need.
 Don’t rely on electronic means of payment.
-If you run out of cash in Cuba this can be disastrous for your Cuban vacation.
+If you run out of cash in Cuba, this can be disastrous for your Cuban vacation.

-Always ensure you have an adequate supply of easily exchangeable foreign currency when you visit Cuba.
+Always ensure you have an adequate supply of easily exchangeable foreign currency, when you visit Cuba.
 Your credit card is practically useless in Cuba.

-Sunblock Is Essential In Cuba
+Sunblock Is Essential For A Vacation In Cuba

 The Caribbean sun is harsh.
-As a tourist you’re going to be outdoors a lot.
-You’ll be walking between museums, wandering around Old Havana, visiting the beach or riding in Cuba’s classic old convertibles.
+As a tourist, you’re going to be outdoors a lot.
+You’ll be walking between museums, wandering around Old Havana, visiting the beach, or riding in Cuba’s classic old convertibles.

 Take Personal Care And Personal Grooming Items To Cuba

 Cuba has frequent shortages of most products.
-And Cuba never has the same selection of products available that you will be used to in your home country.
+And Cuba never has the same selection of products available, that you will be used to in your home country.

 I always take my own shaving supplies, shower soap or shower gel and my preferred deodorant.
-So I can avoid running around town buying random products from Cuban markets at inflated prices.
+So I can avoid running around town, buying random products from Cuban markets at inflated prices.

-Having an adequate supply of personal grooming products means I don’t need to run around looking for these items at private markets.
-And it means I can use the same products I would at home.
+Having an adequate supply of personal grooming products, means I don’t need to run around looking for these items at private markets.
+And it means, I can use the same products I would at home.
 Because I take these items with me.

 You don’t need to overdo it with personal care and grooming supplies.
-Just take the same amount you would normally use at home.
+Just take the same amount you would normally use, at home.

 Take A Light Weatherproof Jacket To Cuba

 Cuba can have random cold snaps.
-And it’s more often the wind that makes it feel cold.
-You would do well to take a very light and portable weatherproof jacket with you to Cuba.
+And it’s more often the wind, that makes it feel cold.
+You would do well to take a very light and portable weatherproof jacket, with you to Cuba.

-I always carry a windcheater with me in Cuba.
-That way when the weather turns inclement I can pop it on and avoid getting drenched by the rain or frozen in the cool sea breeze.
+I always carry a wind-cheater with me in Cuba.
+That way, when the weather turns inclement, I can pop it on and avoid getting drenched by the rain or frozen in the cool sea breeze.

 Other Miscellaneous Products (Junk You Don’t Need)

-Having a ‘life straw’ is all well and good.
+Having a ‘life straw’, is all well and good.
 But bottled water is everywhere and cheap.
-If you aren’t comfortable spending around $1 per day buying bottled water in Cuba, you can go and buy a $20 disposable straw.
+If you aren’t comfortable spending around $1 per day, buying bottled water in Cuba, you can go and buy a $20 disposable straw.

 Some blogs will also recommend prepaid travel SIM cards.
 But these are next to useless in Cuba.
-And when they do work they’re far more expensive than using a regular Cubacel SIM card from ETECSA.
+And when they do work, they’re far more expensive than using a regular Cubacel SIM card, from ETECSA.

 Where Can I Get More Information About Cuba?

 I’ve made my Complete Guide To Traveling Cuba available on this website.
-And I would strongly advise you to read it before travelling to Cuba.
+And I recommend you read it, before traveling to Cuba.
 It will help you navigate Cuba and Cuban society.

 My Complete Guide To Cuba will save you a lot of time and a significant amount of money on your trip to Cuba.
-Cuba is not the sort of destination in which you can just arrive unprepared.
+Cuba is not the sort of destination in which you can just arrive, unprepared.